TrAyZeN/TrAyZeN/README.md

     <img src="https://github.com/TrAyZeN/TrAyZeN/blob/master/assets/grimfandango.gif?raw=true" />
 </div>

 <br />

 **About me ✨**

-I am a self-taught developer currently studying [@EPITA]().
+- 💻 I am a self-taught developer currently studying [@EPITA]()
-I love to learn new things and to create.
+- 📚 I love sciences and I love to learn new things
+- 🔧 I like to build things

 If you want to know more:
 > [You can find my portfolio here 🌌](https://trayzen.xyz)
 <br />